sagan/simplegoproxy/README.md

 simplegoproxy -sign -key abc -publicurl "http://localhost:8380" "https://ipinfo.io/ip?_sgp_cors" https://ipinfo.io/ip?_sgp_cors=  http://localhost:8380/_sgp_sign=e9ccc14d94cd952d08bef094d9037c26b624a8bf18e6dc6c223d76224d4196ef/https://ipinfo.io/ip?_sgp_cors=
 ```

-The `data:` urls does not need signing, as they do not actually send any network request or have any side effect.

 It's also possible to make some urls do not require signing, see below "Open scopes" section.